OasisDEX/eth2dai/README.md

 ### Visual Regression

-We use SuperCI + VisReg Suit + storybook-chrome-screenshot to conduct visual regression tests with every PR.
+We use SuperCI + reg-suit + storybook-chrome-screenshot to conduct visual regression tests with every PR.

 To ignore given story use `ignoreDuringVisualRegression` helper.